maubanel/GMS2-Perforce/homework/README.md

 ##### `Step 1.`\|`GMP`|:small_blue_diamond:

 Now you need to move the **GameMaker** project folder you were working on into the **Perforce** workspace that you have just created with the single **Readme** file.
+I called my project `GettingStarted`.
 Move the entire folder into this workspace as you will have all of your gamemaker games in this folder.

 ![move game maker project over](images/moveProjectFolder.png)